Kylob/KJGV_Bible/README.md

 Presented with full morphological transparency and a consistent, rule‑driven methodology.

 ## **Purpose**
-The purpose of this translation is to present the Hebrew text of the Westminster Leningrad Codex in an English form that preserves its structure, reflects its lexical precision, and exposes its underlying patterns without interpretive smoothing or doctrinal framing.
+To preserve the structure, flow, and meaning of the original Hebrew text without idiomatic smoothing or doctrinal framing.

 ## **Features**
 - **Programmatic translation**